The Surprising Difficulty of Search in Model-Based Reinforcement Learning: Effective Search in Model-based RL

 \textbf{Hyperparameter changes.} In addition to the ensemble, we make only three hyperparameter changes to MR.Q: \begin{itemize}[topsep=-1pt, itemsep=1pt, leftmargin=10pt] \item \textbf{No exploration noise.} As shown in \Cref{fig:policy_change}, search produces greater variation in action selection than the policy network.
-We argue that this variation implicitly induces exploration, and therefore eliminates the need for additive noise, which we remove entirely.
+This variation in action selection implicitly induces exploration, making additive Gaussian noise unnecessary.
+We therefore remove it entirely (see \Cref{sec:ablations}).

 \item \textbf{Simplicial embedding (SEM).} Following TD-MPC2, we apply SEM~\citep{lavoie2023simplicial, obando2025simplicial} to both the state encoder and the output of the dynamics model.
-SEM normalizes latent representations onto the probability simplex, which stabilizes multi-step dynamics rollouts and reduces drift in predicted states.
+SEM normalizes latent representations onto the probability simplex, which stabilizes multi-step dynamics rollouts by reducing drift in predicted states.
 Because SEM produces sparse representations with smaller loss magnitudes, we increase the dynamics loss weight from $1 \rightarrow 20$ to match the value used by TD-MPC2 and balance the loss terms.

 \item \textbf{Increased terminal loss weight.} Since predicting when episodes terminate is essential for accurate value estimation, we increase the weight of the terminal loss function from MR.Q's default of $0.1 \rightarrow 1$. \end{itemize}